Superfund Research Program

 By Adeline Lopez

-With funding from the NIEHS Superfund Research Program (SRP), researchers at the University of Kentucky (UK) SRP Center follow a multidisciplinary scientific approach to understand how environmental contaminants harm the body and explore effective interventions to protect the health of communities.
+With funding from the NIEHS Superfund Research Program (SRP), researchers at the University of Kentucky (UK) SRP Center have revealed new insight into how environmental contaminants like PFAS harm the body and identified how nutrition can act as a powerful intervention to protect the health of communities.

 By integrating studies in cells, rodents, and human populations, the UK SRP Center team has shed light on the important role of nutrition in protecting people from the harmful effects of pollutants and identified practical solutions for individuals to improve their health.